 - Why won’t you have met the deadline?

 Examples with the perfect continuous tense.

 Finally, we can use the future perfect continuous to connect two future events, although we have to provide context about the time frame.
 We use “will” or “won’t” as the auxiliary and “have been” with the present participle (ING) form of the main verb:

 - What will you have been studying in the library?

 - How long will you have been doing the books for when this financial year comes to an end?

 - How long will you have been dating John for when you get married?

-I trust you find this information useful, if you would like more information about how to ask different types of questions in English, click the following links:
+Now that you’ve leared how to ask open questions in english, if you would like more information about how to ask different types of questions, click the following links: